MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Direct-Hardware-Requirements.md

 ### Minimum number of drives (excludes boot drive)

 The minimum number of capacity (non-cache) drives you require varies with your deployment scenario.
-If there are drives used as cache, there must be at least 2 per server.
+If you're planning to use the storage pool cache, there must be at least 2 cache devices per server.

 You can deploy Storage Spaces Direct on a cluster of physical servers or on virtual machine (VM) guest clusters.
-Using Storage Spaces Direct in a physical deployment enables you to fully customize your design for performance, capacity, and balanced scenarios.
-Virtualized deployments use the private or public cloud's underlying storage performance and resilience.
+You can fully customize your Storage Spaces Direct design for performance, capacity, and balanced scenarios based on the selection of physical or virtual storage devices.
+Virtualized deployments take advantage of the private or public cloud's underlying storage performance and resilience.
 Storage Spaces Direct deployed on VM guest clusters allows you to use high availability solutions your virtual environment.

 The following sections describe the minimum drive requirements for physical and virtual deployments.

 #### Physical deployments

-This table shows the minimum number of capacity drives by type for hardware deployments such as Azure Stack HCI, version 21H2 or later, or Windows Server.
+This table shows the minimum number of capacity drives by type for hardware deployments such as Azure Stack HCI version 21H2 or later, and Windows Server.

 | Drive type present (capacity only) | Minimum drives required (Windows Server) | Minimum drives required (Azure Stack HCI) |
 |------------------------------------|------------------------------------------|-------------------------------------------|